 This kitchen incorporates elements of mid-century designs such as acrylic chairs and brass fixtures with updated details like marble countertops and focal point chandeliers.

 An L-shaped kitchen gets a whole lot of personality thanks to solid blue cabinets, a large decorative tile backsplash, and lots of bright light.
-This is a great use of color without overwhelming a space.

 Glossy hardwood floors paired with bright kitchen windows bring a lot of light into this room.
-Accents of slate gray and navy blue make for outstanding focal points.

 Source: volanskystudio.com